 In addition to his responsibilities at SBG, Masa is Board Director, Founder, of SoftBank Corp., (the domestic Japanese telecommunications subsidiary of SBG) and Chairman and Director of Arm.

-Rene was appointed Chief Executive Officer of Arm and to the Arm Board in February 2022.
-Prior to being appointed CEO, Rene was President of the Arm IP Products Group (IPG) from January 2017.
+Rene was appointed Chief Executive Officer and to the Arm Board in February 2022.
+Prior to being appointed CEO, Rene was President of Arm’s IP Product Groups (IPG) from January 2017.
 Under his leadership, Rene transformed IPG to focus on key solutions for vertical markets with a more diversified product portfolio and increased investment in the Arm software ecosystem.
 In addition to his role as CEO, Rene also sits on the board of Arm China.

-Rene serves on the boards of Computacenter and Mythic and is based in Silicon Valley.
-He also spends significant time in the major technology centers of Europe and APAC.
+Rene is based in Silicon Valley, U.S., he also spends significant time in the major technology centers of the UK, Europe and APAC.

 Karen Dykstra previously served as Chief Financial and Administrative Officer, and as Chief Financial Officer, of AOL, Inc., a web portal and online service provider.
 Prior to joining AOL, Inc., Ms. Dykstra was a Partner of Plainfield Asset Management LLC (“Plainfield”), where she served as Chief Operating Officer and Chief Financial Officer of Plainfield Direct LLC, Plainfield’s business development company, and was also a director.
 Previously, she spent over 25 years with Automatic Data Processing, Inc., a provider of human capital management solutions to employers, serving most recently as Chief Financial Officer, and prior thereto as Vice President – Finance, Corporate Controller, and in other capacities.
 Karen is a director of VMware, Inc. and Gartner Inc., and former director of Crane Co., AOL, Inc. and Boston Properties, Inc.